nisarg-chodavadiya/Neural-Network/README.md

 # Neural Network Garden
-Neural Networks on benchmark datasets or builting datasets in pacakages, dataset which are frequently used my most people.
+Neural Networks on benchmark datasets or builtin datasets in pacakages, dataset which are frequently used my most people.